Skip to content

 As long as you’re eager to get out there and get the work, you’re going to get that money back pretty quickly.

-Pro Tip: Add your logo, phone number, and website to the side of your truck.
-That way it’s doing double duty as a marketing channel for your pressure washing service.
+Pro Tip: Add your logo, phone number, and website with a vehicle wrap.
+That way, it doubles as a marketing channel for your pressure washing service.

-There are different services you can offer as a pressure or power washing company.
-It all depends on whether you’ve decided to serve residential, commercial, or industrial customers.
+You can offer different services as a pressure or power washing company.
+It all depends on whether you’ve decided to serve residential, commercial, or industrial customers and which ones are in high demand in your area.

 Residential pressure washing services could include these types of exterior cleaning: